-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: Genesis 1:26-27.
-Discuss how they relate to the topic of the lesson. - Prayer Activity - Many students will have a well-established prayer life, and some will have no prayer life yet.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Prayer Activity - Many students will have a well-established prayer life, and some will have no prayer life yet.
 Today's prayer activity is simply to have the children talk to God, in their own words.
 You may do it in a classroom or in a church, or even outside if there won't be many distractions.
 It is often helpful during prayer activities, to play Gregorian chant softly.
 It will calm the students' spirits, drown out many distractions, and not be a distraction to prayer.
 Consider playing it in the background as you quiet the class down.
 Then give them 10-15 minutes to simply talk to God privately.
 The goal is to make students comfortable with regular conversation with God.
-Especially for students who do not pray much, or only pray scripted prayers, we want them to develop a personal, intimate, comfortable relationship with God. - Encourage students to share with their families what they learned.
+Especially for students who do not pray much, or only pray scripted prayers, we want them to develop a personal, intimate, comfortable relationship with God. - Encourage students to share with their families what they learned this week.